Laodicean Church: "Poor, blind, and naked" (3:17–18)

 The words attributed to the Laodiceans may mark an ironic over-confidence in regard to spiritual wealth; they are unable to recognize their bankruptcy.
 However, the image may also be drawing on the perceived worldly wealth of the city.
 The city was a place of great finance and banking.
 In 60 A.D. the city was hit by a major earthquake.
-The city refused help from the Roman Empire and rebuilt the city itself.
+The city refused help from the Roman Empire and rebuilt the city of its own accord.

 The reference to the "white raiment" may refer to the cloth trade of Laodicea.
 The city was known for its black wool that was produced in the area.
 The reference to eye medication is again often thought to reflect the historical situation of Laodicea.
 According to Strabo (12.8.20) there was a medical school in the city, where a famous ophthalmologist practiced.
 The city also lies within the boundaries of ancient Phrygia, from where an ingredient of eye-lotions, the so-called "Phrygian powder", was supposed to have originated.

 "Behold, I stand" (3:20)

-This is among the most famous images of the Revelation, and is the subject of the famous painting The Light of the World by Holman Hunt.
-It bears similarities to a saying of Jesus in Mark 13:33–37, and Luke 12:35–38.
-The door in the painting has no handle, and can therefore be opened only from the inside.
+This is among the most famous images of the Revelation and is the subject of the famous painting The Light of the World by Holman Hunt.
+It bears similarities to a saying of Jesus in Mark 13:33–37 and Luke 12:35–38.
+The door in the painting has no handle and can therefore be opened only from the inside.

-Commentators variously view it as a metaphor of intimate fellowship, and/or a reference to the eschatological parousia of Christ.
+Commentators variously view it as a metaphor of intimate fellowship, and/or a reference to the Second Coming of Christ.
 The theme of divine invitations to eat are found both in the New Testament (e.g., the Parable of the Wedding Feast) and in Graeco-Roman religion.
 Commentators have also suggested that Revelation 3:20 is the only New Testament reference to the Song of Solomon in the Old Testament, linking this verse with Song of Solomon 5:2.
-Various papyri, such as "POxy 3693", include invitations to attend a dinner with gods such as Sarapis, but these are issued by specified individuals to feasts at a temple of a god and do not suggest the visitation of the home by the divinity.
+Various papyri, such as "POxy 3693", include invitations to attend a dinner with gods such as Serapis, but these are issued by specified individuals to feasts at a temple of a god and do not suggest the visitation of the home by the divinity.

 Later Christian Laodicea

 There was a Council in Laodicea, A.D. c.
 363–64, although the date is disputed.
-The Council of Chalcedon in 451 approved the canon of this council, making these canon ecumenical.
-The city remains a titular see of the Roman Catholic Church, Laodicensis in Phrygia.
+The Council of Chalcedon in 451 approved the canons of this council, making these canons ecumenical.
+The city is a titular see of the Catholic Church, Laodicensis in Phrygia.